sgfdevs/h4g-api-jobs/README.md

 * Database
   * Laravel supports a few databases.
 Review the [documentation](https://laravel.com/docs/5.8/database) for guidance.
   * Tested successfully with `MySQL 8.0.19`.
+  * For a simple solution, consider using [SQLite](https://www.sqlite.org/download.html)
+    * There are many `SQLite` browsers available to use.
+For example, [DB Browser for SQLite](https://sqlitebrowser.org/).

 ### Seeding the Database